nxrmrz/academic-kickstart/content/project/Data Scraping/index.md

 * Inspecting the html tags where our information lies, by using Google Chrome's *inspect* option
 * Collecting information that would distinguish our target HTML tag/s from others

 Tag Classes and IDs are useful for this.
 We see in the below screenshot, for example, that each salary block is enclosed by a <div> with class *"row align-items-center m-0 salaryRow__SalaryRowStyle__row"*.
-To grab each salary block from a page, we then use BeautifulSoup's findAll() method, passing on the <div class=""> information mentioned.
+To grab each salary block from a page, we then use BeautifulSoup's findAll() method, passing on the ```html<div class="">``` information mentioned.

 ![salary blocks enclosed in divs](salaryBlocks.png)